vitaly-rudenko/ask-llm/README.md

 This Chrome extension allows you to quickly open chat with LLM (ChatGPT or Bard) to ask questions, summarize and analyze selected text.

 Features:
-- 💵 Free – uses ChatGPT/Bard chat directly (without OpenAI/Google APIs)
+- 💵 Free: uses ChatGPT/Bard chat directly (without OpenAI/Google APIs)
-- 🔒 Safe – this extension does not store or use anything related to your Google or OpenAI accounts
+- 🔒 Safe: this extension does not store anything related to your Google or OpenAI accounts
-- 🔍 Explain, summarize, translate and improve the selection
+- 🔍 Explain, summarize, translate and improve the selected text or the whole page
-- 📑 Works with text selection and whole pages (subject to ChatGPT/Bard's message limits)
+- 💡 Create quizzes to test your knowledge

 ## Installation guide